 - Inform the bank representative that your PCard has been lost or stolen.

 |2.
 Contact your department PCard supervisor/approver.

-- Inform your department Pcard supervisor that your card has been lost or stolen.
-This is the person who reviews your Pcard statement charges.
+- Inform your department PCard supervisor/approver that your card has been lost or stolen.
+This is the person who reviews your PCard statement charges.